 The Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences (USU) now offers webinars which are specially designed to support clinicians who provide couples counseling to this population.
 The courses currently offered are: Military-Connected Couples: Elements of the Assessment Process, Military-Connected Couples: Evidence-Based Approaches to Treatment, Military-Connected Couples: An Intervention Model for Treating Infidelity, and Intimate Partner Violence: An Overview of Assessment and Response with Military-Connected Clients .
 Each course is two hours long and incorporates research, best clinical practices and interactive activities.
-All four modules will be presented on 14 May 2019.
 The courses are stand-alone and participants can take one or all four depending on their interest.
-Each individual course is $18 or participants can register for all four courses for $60.
-To register for the bundle, click the button here:

 Military-Connected Couples: Elements of the Assessment Process

 This training provides military and civilian mental health providers with information about key elements of the assessment process when treating military and Veteran couples.
 The components of an initial assessment will be reviewed with a specific focus on how aspects of military culture impact their relationships.
 In addition, a variety of assessment tools will be presented including self-report measures and genograms.

 - Specify two assessment tools that can be used with military-connected couples.

 - Determine the components of a comprehensive clinical interview with military-connected couples